AlexOberhofer/SDL2-GNUBoy/README.md

 A Multiplatform Gameboy Emulator.
 Free Software.

 GNUBoy is a cool, old piece of software.
 This fork focuses on a multiplatform SDL 2 port.
+Hopefully this codebase can be helpful to someone in the future or someone interested in learning about C, SDL, or emulator development.

 Fork or contribute!
 Based on GNUBoy and licensed under GNU GPLv2